-Dr Dora von Conrady, Professor Andrew Bonney, Clinical A/Prof Bastian Seidel, A/Prof Judy Mullan, Mr Jason Nunes
+Dr Dora von Conrady, Professor Andrew Bonney, Clinical A/Prof Bastian Seidel, Prof Judy Mullan, Mr Jason Nunes

-Researchers have recently completed a study project that investigated whether health literacy affects the use of complementary and alternate medicine (CAM) in urban, regional and rural Australian general practice.
+This study investigated whether health literacy affects the use of complementary and alternate medicine (CAM) in urban, regional and rural Australian general practice.

 Health literacy refers to the degree to which individuals understand basic health information to make appropriate health decisions.